relentless/OOWorkshop/Exercises.md

 Write a method which returns the total cost of the order, and one which returns the total weight of shippable items.

-## Part 2: Object Model Design with OO
+## Part 2: An Exercise in Object Model Design

-In this section you will put your knowledge of OO syntax into practice by designing and implementing an object hierarchy in C#.
+In this section you will practice your OO syntax and stretch your design muscles by extending the object hierarchy to include a variety of other things.

 This is a more open-ended section which has no right or wrong answers but requires you to weigh up different design options and consider how well they would work as part of a larger system.

-### 2.1: Class Hierarchy Design
+### 2.1: Extend the Model

-Design and implement a class hierarchy representing a simple banking system which allows money to be stored, spent and transferred in different ways.

-Consider the different forms money can take, for example cash, credit cards and vouchers, and the different properties of those.

-Think about different currencies and how the ability to store and/or pay in different ones affects the model.

-The result of this exercise should be an object model implemented in C# which uses inheritance and other OO features as approproate, which could be used by banking services.
-If you have time, demonstrate the use of your classes as well, for example with a console application or unit tests.
+Extend the class hierarchy you created, and add supporting classes and interfaces, in whatever way you think most appropriate for use in an online web store.

+Here are some suggestions you could try:

+ * Extend the existing model for example with eBooks and/or digital music.
+ * Add samples to the TextualBooks.
+ * Add other kinds of products such as headphones, pens, and toasters.
+ * For composite items (e.g. CDs composed of tracks), calculate the aggregated info (e.g. TotalLength) from the individual items.